themrleon/DFU-Mod-UIBackdrop/README.md

 # What is this?
-This is the source code for the Daggerfall Unity game mod called "UI Backdrop", which add backdrops to the game UI.
+This is the source code for the Daggerfall Unity game mod called "UI Backdrop", which add backdrop to the game UI.

 # Features
 * Can select backdrop color